aqdarahmad/aqdarahmad/README.md

-💻 Computer Engineering Student – 4th Year
+💻 Computer Engineering Student – 5th Year
-I am a fourth-year Computer Engineering student with a strong passion for hardware design and computer architecture. currently Working on Updated version of ALU and BMU design projects.
+ Computer Engineering student with a strong passion for hardware design and computer architecture.

+ currently Working on Updated version of ALU and BMU design projects.

  My goal is designing a new  CPU .

 💡 I love UVM, FPGA, ASIC, PLDs,Testing, Bug Finding, Circuit Design, and Embedded systems